 Introducing some of the friendly faces you will see around the cathedral

-Choral Evensong is a beautiful tradition during which the ‘song’ of voices sounding together in harmony is heard at the ‘even’ point between the active day and restful night, allowing listeners time for restful contemplation.
-The highlight of the Anglican tradition, all are invited to join us.
-The service includes sung psalms, canticles and an anthem, enhancing the scripture readings and prayers offered along with two congregational hymns.
-Details of the music can be found in the Music and Services List on the Music Overview or News sections of the website.
+Choral Evensong is a beautiful tradition during which the ‘song’ of voices sounding together in harmony is heard at the ‘even’ point between the active day and restful night, allowing listeners time for restful contemplation at the end of a busy working day.
+The service is led by the cathedral choir and includes the bible readings for the day and prayers.
+Details of the music can be found on the Music and Services List, either on the News or Music Overview pages of the website.